bitnami/charts/bitnami/kafka/README.md

       external-dns.alpha.kubernetes.io/hostname: "{{ .targetPod }}.example.com"
 ```

+### Enable metrics

+The chart can optionally start two metrics exporters:

+- Kafka exporter, to expose Kafka metrics.
+By default, it uses port 9308.
+- JMX exporter, to expose JMX metrics.
+By default, it uses port 5556.

+To create a separate Kafka exporter, use the parameter below:

+    metrics.kafka.enabled: true

+To expose JMX metrics to Prometheus, use the parameter below:

+    metrics.jmx.enabled: true

+- To enable Zookeeper chart metrics, use the parameter below:

+    zookeeper.metrics.enabled: true

 ### Sidecars

 If you have a need for additional containers to run within the same pod as Kafka (e.g. an additional metrics or logging exporter), you can do so via the `sidecars` config parameter.
 Simply define your container according to the Kubernetes container spec.